 On the eastern side of Marienplatz, you will notice another impressive structure – the Old Town Hall or Altes Rathaus.

-Until 1847, Old Town Hall was the seat of city council.
-Then it fell short of space.
-Today, it houses a historic toy museum that is filled with model trains, stuffed toys, and doll houses.
+Until 1847, Old Town Hall was the seat of the city council.
+Then, it ran out of space.
+Today, it houses a historic toy museum with model trains, stuffed toys, and doll houses.

-Here’s a not-so-savory fact.
-Altes Rathaus is home to the Grand Hall which was Joeseph Goebbels speech venue in November 1938 right before Kristallnacht – a pogrom against Jews – began.
+Trivia: Here’s a not-so-savory fact.
+Altes Rathaus is home to the Grand Hall, which was Joeseph Goebbels’s speech venue in November 1938, right before Kristallnacht – a pogrom against Jews – began.

 St. Peter’s Church – Peterskirche